Remission (Mastodon album): Theme and cover art

-Re-release

-The album was re-released on October 21, 2003, coinciding with a music video for "March of the Fire Ants".
-It had significant airplay on both Uranium and Headbangers Ball and featured dark elements such as a man being dug up and placed in a throne.

-A deluxe edition of the album, folded in digipak, contained a bonus DVD with a professionally filmed nine song live set recorded at The Masquerade in Atlanta, Georgia, on December 1, 2002, along with previously unreleased material.
-Another additional feature is a covered song, "Emerald" by Thin Lizzy, which appears as a bonus track on the CD.

 Reception

 Remission received overwhelmingly positive reception.
 AllMusic's Brian O'Neill noted the album's "technical ecstasy" with "a complex slant that nears prog rock proportions".
 He also compared the "Southern-sounding" jazzy drumming and clean guitars of "Ol'e Nessie" to the Allmans.

 Bryan Haywood of Pitchfork Media praised the album's production and drummer Brann Dailor as the stand-out musician.
 "They drop in just enough [mathematics] to keep the arrangements flavorful, but not so much as to overload the vintage guitar riffs with Dream Theater-like complexity.
 And then they counterbalance it with some nice, old-fashioned, Sabbath-style metal attitude."
 Haywood commented, "The complete package sounds timeless, but in that unbelievable way that you've never heard before."

-Kerrang! named the album in their list "The 13 Most Essential Sludge Records."
+Kerrang! named the album in their list "The 13 Most Essential Sludge Records".
+In 2024, Loudwire elected it as one of the 11 best progressive metal debut albums.